AsesinoBlade/DaggerfallPublicMods/InventoryFilter/Docs/InventoryFilter Readme.txt

 :: Instructions
 Installtion
-Download "Inventory Filter.dfmod" for your Operating System (windows, OSX, or Linux)
+Download the mod, and copy  "Inventory Filter.dfmod" for your Operating System (windows, OSX, or Linux) into your daggerfall_Data/StreamingAssets/Mods folder.
-Note: Daggerfall Unity version 0.10.11 or higher required.
-Copy "Inventory Filter.dfmod" to your daggerfall_Data/StreamingAssets/Mods folder.
 Start the game, and click on mods (lower left corner).
 Find Inventory Filter in the list of mods, and then ensure that it is enabled.

 Uninstall